 Places do occasionally become available outside the conventional entry points; please contact our Admissions Officer to enquire.

 On Entrance Assessment Day, pupils may sit the relevant tests for entry into any of the four Forms mentioned above.
+We do not supply sample papers for the Junior Assessment.

 Please visit the Junior School Admissions page for further information.